What is the “right size” for a mass participation endurance event finish line or medical aid station?

 Cost depends on volume, and if you are purchasing printed Heatsheets, it also depends on the amount of ink coverage (number of colors and size of the print area) and degree of complexity.
 When comparing costs, be sure to compare “apples to apples” and beware of exaggerated claims of savings.
 Heatsheets are manufactured in the U.S. while similar products typically come from overseas and are made from Mylar, as opposed to recyclable LDPE.

 What is the lead-time for delivery of the product?

-Unprinted Heatsheets are generally stock items, but we suggest allowing two to three weeks lead time, plus delivery time from Atlanta, GA, to your location.
+Heatsheets Classics are generally stock items, but we suggest allowing two to three weeks lead time, plus transit time to your location.

 For printed Heatsheets, you should begin your order process a minimum of 10 weeks before your event to allow adequate time for artwork modification and approval, and production of printing plates.
-If there is no new artwork, lead time may be reduced to about 8 weeks.
+If there is no new artwork, lead time may be reduced to about 8 weeks, excluding transit time.

 How reliable is delivery?
 Timing is everything.

-We produces Heatsheets, from start to finish, right here in the United States.
+We produce Heatsheets, from start to finish, right here in the United States.
 This eliminates any risk of customs delays, dock strikes, or late shipments from overseas.

 Does the vendor know how volunteers and participants will handle and use these blankets?